McAfee expands beyond antivirus to identity theft protection

 The identify theft protection features McAfee announced today include scanning the online black market and the Dark Web and then alerting users when their personal information is at risk.

-McAfee also has a Social Security Number Trace, which delivers reports of known aliases and addresses tied to a users’ Social Security Number so they can review them for potentially fake identities.
+McAfee also has a Social Security Number Trace, which delivers reports of known aliases and addresses tied to a users’ social security number so they can review them for potentially fake identities.

 The credit monitoring feature sends reports based on lending and credit history and alerts users if there are any changes to their creditworthiness.
 It also has dedicated agents accessible around the clock.

 The new D-Link AC2600 Wi-Fi router powered by McAfee provides consumers with automated security for devices on the home network.
-It has features such as adaptable machine learning, parental controls, and protection for internet of things devices (such as Wi-Fi security cameras).
+It features adaptable machine learning, parental controls, and protection for internet of things devices (such as Wi-Fi security cameras).

 By 2020, Gartner estimates there will be 20 billion connected things, and their role and influence is set to dramatically increase over the next 10 years.